-The flare phenomenon is well-known from many natural situations like flaring outbursts from stars or irregularly erupting burning logs.
+The flare phenomenon is well known from many natural situations like flaring outbursts from stars or irregularly erupting burning logs.
 The idea to consider "flaring" as a generic type of dynamical behavior was originally triggered by numerical experiments performed on Milnor-type attractors, cf. [9].
 Milnor attractors [10] are in general (although not always) unbounded.
 An attractor at infinity and an attractor at zero (say) coexist in such a way that points in the intermediary region undecidably belong either to the one attractor's basin or to that of the other.
-This is called the "riddled basins" phenomenon, cf. [10,11,11a].
+This is called the "riddled basins" phenomenon, cf. [10,11].

 Flare attractors can be considered as "tamed" Milnor attractors.
 In Eq.
-(1), for example, a Milnor attractor is obtained if ε is put equal to zero.
-As soon as the flaring amplitude of a (non-generic) Milnor attractor is made bounded - for example, by introducing a growth limitation through assuming ε greater than zero however small - we have a (generic) flare attractor.
+(1), for example, a Milnor attractor is obtained if $\epsilon$ is put equal to zero.
+As soon as the flaring amplitude of a (non-generic) Milnor attractor is made bounded - for example, by introducing a growth limitation through assuming $\epsilon$ greater than zero however small - , we have a (generic) flare attractor.

 Flare attractors, in turn, belong into the class of Kaplan-Yorke attractors [12].
 That is, they possess a small negative Lyapunov-characteristic exponent which is smaller in its numerical magnitude (closer to zero) than the positive LCE of the forcing chaos.
-This causes the Lyapunov-dimension of Kaplan-Yorke attractors to jump up by unity to resemble that of a hyperchaotic attractor (characterized by more than one positive LCE) [12].
-Kaplan-Yorke attractors in general possess a nowhere-differentiable cross section on a Cantor set (that is, they belong into the class of singular-continuous-nowhere-differentiable attractors.
-[7,8]) The same features are inherited by the flaring-type Kaplan-Yorke attractors considered here.
-An example of a pertinent (nowhere-differentiable on a Cantor set) cross section has been presented in Fig. 2(c) above.
-An analytical study of a closely related map (lacking the last constant term in Eq.
-2) appears possible.
+This causes the Lyapunov dimension of Kaplan-Yorke attractors to jump up by unity to resemble that of a hyperchaotic attractor (characterized by more than one positive LCE) [12].
+Kaplan-Yorke attractors in general possess a nowhere-differentiable cross section on a Cantor set (that is, they belong into the class of SCND attractors) [7,8].
+The same features are inherited by the flaring-type